lban2049/fastapi/.aigne/doc-smith/docs/user-guide-query-parameters.md

     return item
 ```

-In this example, `user_id` and `item_id` are path parameters, while `q` and `short` are query parameters.
+FastAPI knows that `user_id` and `item_id` are part of the path, and `q` and `short` are query parameters.

 ## Required Query Parameters

-If you declare a query parameter without a default value, it becomes required.
-The client must provide a value for it in the URL.
+To make a query parameter required, simply declare it without a default value.

 ```python
 from fastapi import FastAPI